How to Optimize Your Devices for Maximum Speed and Efficiency

 - Cleaning dust from fans

-A cooler system performs better and lasts longer.
+A cooler system runs faster, performs more efficiently, and lasts significantly longer.

 ✔ 9.
 Adjust Power Settings for Maximum Performance

-Many devices run in power-saving mode by default.
+Many devices run in power-saving mode by default, which can limit performance and reduce overall system speed.

 👉 Switch to: